Overview

 1. Download the latest version of Pleasanter from the [Download Center](https://pleasanter.org/dlcenter) and place it in "/web/".

-**/web/** Make sure that the directory structure is as follows:
+Verify that the structure under the **/web/** directory is as follows:

 ```